VELIKII-DIVAN/parleur-js/readme.md

 A JavaScript library for build text parsers.
 Implements the class *SimpleParser* which offers parser primitives, which allow you to build more complex rules.

 ## Tutorial
-In this short tutorial we're going to build a parser rule which parses expression like `var foo = 42`.
+In this short tutorial we're going to build a parse rule which parses expression like `var foo = 42`.
 First we should create a parser instance
 ```javascript
 var textToParse = "var foo = 42";
 var parser = new SimpleParser.Parser(textToParse);
 ```
 Make sure that you have included *simpleparser.js* in your html document.

 Next we create the skeleton for our parser rule.
-A parser rule is simply a function which takes a `SimpleParser.Parser` instance as its only argument.
+A parse rule is simply a function which takes a `SimpleParser.Parser` instance as its only argument.
 This looks like
 ```javascript
 function parseVar(parser) {
   // 1.
 Optional check that we have not already failed.